hollowaytape/kuro-no-ken/notes.md

 * Do I get this same problem with reinserting the soldiers BSD?

 ## Fixing minor system pointer issues
-* No "HP" label in battle
+* (Fixed) No "HP" label in battle
+      * Another bad pointer to that same text location, fixed it.
-* No "HP" label on menu screen
+* (Fixed) No "HP" label on menu screen
       * Here the text VRAM is getting written to directly.
 (0xa1a8d ish)
       * HP = 09 48 09 50
-      * Is this the result of some hack I did to BD.BIN?
-Remove it and let's find out
-            * No
       * Some bad pointer in the first 49 pointers?
+            * Yep.
+Successfully removed
+      * Does this fix the in-battle problem?
+            * No. That must be some other pointer issue?
 * "ad" instead of Load
       * Missing a pointer, it has a different format (05 xx yy), added that now
       * Now it's a different problem?
-Hmm
+Hmm (Save/Load are s/No now)
-* The pointer to "Shinobu got" is incorrect, it probably points to something earlier
+* (Fixed) The pointer to "Shinobu got" is incorrect, it probably points to something earlier
    * There's some window-creating code up there, the pointer is probably to the beginning of that
       * A pointer to 0x20b8d (00 ff 00 ff 00 5c 6f 32), which is 9e0d.
 Fixed
+* Just weird stuff happening when you select equipment
+* It'd be great to be able to re-order "X gold received" to "Got X gold".
+      * Moving the \f doesn't seem to work?
+That puts the text at the end after a million spaces for some reason